dpinela/Transcendence/LOGICSPOILERS.md

 charm.
 Some paths rely on a combination of charms; those are only enabled if all relevant charms are toggled on in these options.

+The options are, in the same order they appear in the menu:

 - **Antigravity Amulet**: includes high jumps (including Claw and Wings jumps), traversal of some horizontal gaps (where allowed by the ceiling height), and additional airstall skips.
 - **Bluemoth Wings**: includes unlimited air jumps.
 Movement that needs the use of this charm requires the